Skip to main content

 (iii) A conditional pardon for the offense pursuant to Chapter 2967. of the Revised Code, and the conditions under which the pardon was granted have been satisfied.

-(b) The applicant's or employee's conviction or guilty plea has been set aside pursuant to law.
+(b) The applicant's, employee's, or subcontractor's conviction or guilty plea has been set aside pursuant to law.

 (2) A conviction of, or plea of guilty to, an offense as set forth in paragraph (B)(5) of rule 5160-45-08 of the Administrative Code shall not prevent an individual from choosing to receive services from an applicant or independent provider, if any of the following circumstances apply: